Skip to content

 TIP

 To override the default border radius, set --input-radius to a different value.
+This also affects the Datepicker surface.

 WARNING